German Shepherd Lifespan

 Life Stages

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-German Shepherds have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and degenerative myelopathy.
+For German Shepherds, the inputs that matter most are a large frame, a heavy shedding coat, and breed-level risk for hip dysplasia and degenerative myelopathy.

 Senior Care